-When a pug’s tail is curled and wagging, this means that they are excited, happy, or energetic.
+When a pug’s tail is curled and wagging, they are excited, happy, or energetic.
 You’ll notice that their tail comes up over their rear in one tight curl, and it will wag from side to side rapidly.

-The perkiness of their tail will almost always mean that they are feeling a positive emotion or that they’re ready to play.
+The perkiness of their tail will almost always mean that they are feeling a positive emotion or ready to play.

-When a pug’s tail is pointing down, limp, or uncurled, it can mean a few different things.
+A pug’s tail pointing down, limp, or uncurled can mean a few different things.
 The first is that they are feeling unhappy.
-This could result from them feeling threatened, from them getting hurt or injured, or even from illness.
+This could result from feeling threatened, getting hurt or injured, or even from illness.

 When a pug is sick, its tails will usually uncurl and hang limp, so if you notice this behavior, you should determine the source of its unhappiness.

-This should usually sort itself out as they get older, but they may need extra help if the pug tail problems persist past seven weeks of age.
+This should usually sort itself out as they age, but they may need extra help if the pug tail problems persist past seven weeks.

 Other Meanings of a Pug’s Tail Being Down

-Some of these other meanings are signs that they are extra tired, want to retreat and be alone, or have a sudden decrease in appetite and energy.
-While some of these issues may not seem serious, they should be brought to the attention of a vet if they persist for more than a few days.
+Some of these other meanings are signs that they are extra tired, want to retreat and be alone or have a sudden decrease in appetite and energy.
+While some of these issues may not seem serious, they should be brought to a vet’s attention if they persist for more than a few days.

 When taken to a vet, they may determine that the cause is simply a “limp tail.”
-This happens when the bone at the base of a pug’s tail becomes injured or damaged somehow, making it painful and difficult for the pug to hold their tail up in the curled position.
+This happens when the bone at the base of a pug’s tail becomes injured or damaged, making it painful and difficult for the pug to hold their tail up in the curled position.

-This problem will normally be diagnosed by a series of x-rays from a vet.
-The use of anti-inflammatory medications, pain meds, and bed rest will often help the issue resolve, and the pug will be back to its normal self in a short while.
+A series of x-rays from a vet will normally diagnose this problem.
+Using anti-inflammatory medications, pain meds, and bed rest will often help the issue resolved, and the pug will return to its normal self in a short while.

 What Does It Mean When a Pug Holds Its Tail at a Funny Angle?

-Sometimes, you may notice that pugs hold their tails a little to the side or at a funny angle.
+Sometimes, you may notice that pugs hold their tails slightly to the side or at a funny angle.
 While this could indicate injury to the tail, it may not always be because of this.

-This issue is usually best handled by a trained vet or groomer, who can express the enlarged glands and relieve pressure to the area.
-This is especially true if the pug’s glands have been enlarged for an extended period of time, as this can cause an increased chance of infection.
+This issue is usually best handled by a trained vet or groomer, who can express the enlarged glands and relieve pressure on the area.
+This is especially true if the pug’s glands have been enlarged for an extended period, as this can cause an increased chance of infection.

 After the discomfort of the enlarged glands has been resolved, you’ll notice the pug’s tail steadily return to its natural position.
 With no pain or discomfort from enlarged or swollen anal glands, they’ll be able to hold their tails up with no issue.